neondatabase/website/content/docs/introduction/roadmap.md

 ## What's new

 For the latest features and fixes, check our [Changelog](docs/changelog), updated every Friday.
-You can subscribe to Changelog updates using our [RSS feed](https://neon.tech/docs/changelog/rss.xml).
+You can subscribe to updates using our [RSS feed](https://neon.tech/docs/changelog/rss.xml).

 ## What's coming